General State and Local Taxes

 A retailer who is engaged in the business of leasing or renting motor vehicles, and who purchases a motor vehicle for his business, can elect either to pay the use tax whenever he purchases the vehicle or collect a tax on the gross receipts from the lease or rental of the vehicle.
 The rate to be applied on the gross receipts from long-term lease or rental of the vehicle (at least 365 continuous days to the same person) is 3%.
 Gross receipts from short-term leases or rentals are taxed at 8%.
 Taxable gross receipts do not include the allowance for a motor vehicle taken in trade on the transaction.
 The tax cannot exceed $1,000 if the vehicle is a Class A or Class B commercial vehicle leased continuously to the same person.

-The gasoline tax is 38.9¢ per gallon during the period October 1, 2013 through June 30, 2015.
-The State gasoline tax consists of a motor fuels tax of 17.5¢ per gallon plus a rate equal to the greater of 3.5¢ per gallon or 7% of the average wholesale price per gallon, which is capped at 37.5¢.
+The gasoline tax is 34.3¢ per gallon during the period January 1, 2017 through December 31, 2017.
 The wholesale price component of the rate is set periodically by the Secretary of Revenue.
 There are no local gasoline taxes.

 The State levies a scrap tire disposal tax on each new tire sold.
 Exemptions include: recapped tires, bicycle tires, and other tires for vehicles propelled by human power.
 The tax is 1% of the sales price on tires with a bead diameter of at least 20 inches, and 2% on tires with a bead diameter of less than 20 inches.